grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 cat ./inventory/complete.log |  logcli --stdin query '{service_name="Delivery World"} | json | package_status="critical"'
 ```

-Note that since we are querying a static log file labels are not automatically detected:
+Note that since we are querying a static log file, labels are not automatically detected:
 * `{service_name="Delivery World"}` is optional in this case but is recommended for clarity.
 * `json` is required to parse the log file as JSON.
-This allows us to extract the `package_status` field.
+This lets us extract the `package_status` field.

 For example, suppose we try to query the log file without the `json` filter: